aeckar/usf-cse-resources/guides/COP3514_project6.md

 two
 ```

 To remove the duplicates, create a new indexing variable separate from the main index used to loop through the array.
 Compare each word in the array with the word at the new array index just created.
-If they are equal, skip and if they are different move the current word to the new indexing variable plus 1.
+If they are equal, skip and if they are different, copy the current word to the new indexing variable plus 1.
 Here's an example using the words above to hopefully clear this concept up:

 The first element can be skipped since it's always unique.
 Now compare `array[0]` with `array[1]` ("one" and "one").
 They are the same word so it's skipped.
 Now compare `array[0]` with `array[2]` ("one" and "three").
 They are different so `array[0 + 1]` is set to `array[2]`.
 The array now looks like this: